-Cabin life in fall is one of the most beautiful: there’s a chill in the air, the leaves are changing colors, and it’s time to light a fire in the wood stove.
-But it’s also one of the most busy seasons at the cabin.
+Cabin life in fall is one of the most beautiful: there’s a chill in the air, the leaves are changing colors, and it’s time to light a fire in the woodstove.
+But it’s also one of the busiest seasons at the cabin.

 Grab a cup of hot cocoa and cozy up by the fire, because reading this guide will take the stress out of your winter preparation!

 Here’s the checklist every cabin needs for fall:

 1. Seal up Cracks

 Do a top to bottom check of your cabin for gaps in your logs.
 Seal up any cracks that you find using backer rod and caulking.
 This is one of the most important things you can do before winter!
 Making sure your cabin is sealed tight will prevent:

 - Critters looking for warmth

 - Repair cracks in your logs by replacing or adding foam backer rod, available here.
 Backer rod is the material that goes between your logs before sealing them.
 And backer rod made of foam is ideal because it provides insulation and allows your sealant to easily expand/contract.